mach-composer/mcc-sdk-go/docs/AccountManagementApi.md

 ## OrganizationUserInvite

-> OrganizationUserInvite OrganizationUserInvite(ctx, organization).OrganizationUserInviteDraft(organizationUserInviteDraft).Execute()
+> OrganizationUserInviteData OrganizationUserInvite(ctx, organization).OrganizationUserInviteDraft(organizationUserInviteDraft).Execute()

-Add user to an organization
+Invite a user to the organization

 ### Example